microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ![Writing the full table to Azure Synapse](media/2020-04-10_16-18-47.png)

-21. To view all the available transformations in the data flow editor, select the **+ (add action)**, which is to the right of the first activity.
+21. To view all the available transformations in the data flow editor, select the **+ (add action)**, to the right of the first activity.

 ![view all the available transformations](media/2020-04-10_16-19-47.png)